Ullrich Sierau

-Ullrich Sierau (born 6 March 1956, Halle an der Saale, East Germany) is a German politician from the Social Democratic Party of Germany and, since 15 June 2014, for the third time, has been the lord mayor of Dortmund.
+Ullrich Sierau (born 6 March 1956) is a German politician from the Social Democratic Party of Germany and, since 15 June 2014, for the third time, has been the lord mayor of Dortmund.
 After retaining this position already from 21 October 2009 to 18 January 2010, he was re-elected in an election on May 9, 2010, repeat election of the mayor elections in 2009 for mayor of Dortmund.
 His term would last until 2016.
 In the local elections in North Rhine-Westphalia in 2014, Sierau approached again, reaching a vote share of 43.7%.
 When carried out in the June 15, 2014 runoff he, then reached 51.6% of the vote, his opposition candidate Annette Littmann from the Christian Democratic Union of Germany, who received 32.0% in the first ballot, subjected to 48.4%.

 Early life and education

 Sierau is the son of Otto and Anneliese Sierau, and was one of three children.
 At the end of 1958, the Sierau family fled from the GDR to Wolfsburg, where, in 1974, he completed his secondary education.
 Sierau began, in Dortmund, studied spatial planning and closed it after several study trips to Africa, Asia and South America in 1982 as a "Diplom-Ingenieur (Dipl.-Ing.) in Spatial Planning".